 Cowlitz 2 Fire & Rescue takes the security of your medical records and private information seriously.
 It is our business to ensure that your protected health information is maintained responsibly.

 Medical records are not public information (as fire reports are), even though Cowlitz 2 Fire & Rescue is a public entity.
-Patient information is protected by the Health Insurance Portability and Accoutability Act (HIPAA).
-Our HIPAA Privacy Officer is Deputy Chief Becky Ribelin.
+Patient information is protected by the Health Insurance Portability and Accountability Act (HIPAA).
+Our HIPAA Privacy Officer is Deputy Chief Jeremy Huff.

 To obtain a copy of your medical record, you must request it at our Headquarters Station at 701 Vine St in Kelso WA.
 You will be required to complete a Release of Medical Information Form and show picture identification.
 You may only request your own medical record, the medical record of someone for whom you are power of attorney or legal guardian, or of a deceased immediate family member.

 All pre-hospital personnel are required to work under the protocols of an oversight physician.
 Most often, that physician oversees personnel in a whole county.
 The Medical Program Director (MPD) for Cowlitz County is Dr. Marc Kranz.
-Dr. Kranz currently works in the emergency department of the local hospital, St. John Medical Center.
 He is board certified in emergency medicine.

 St. John Medical Center Emergency Department is designated as Cowlitz County’s “Medical Control” for clarification of orders, patient dispositions, cases of disparity between pre-hospital guidelines and other physician wishes, medical and controlled substance information and direction and other extraordinary situations that may arise during patient care.
 Telephone contact may be established with any physician working in the emergency department at that time.
 This form of direction is referred to as “on-line medical control”.